ericnewton/many-lives/README.md

 I used zig-mode in emacs.
 It runs the compiler to check the code and reformat as you save the file, which I found that I liked.

+# OCaml

+Took me a while to get into the swing of OCaml.
+I got stuck on some basic syntax-level problems: `[a, b, c]` vs `[a; b; c]`.
+I would call funtions with tuples `f(a, b)` vs. `(f a b)`.
+The compiler complained about types, and I was completely lost on reading the type information presented based on what I had provided.

+I got stuck on not being able to `map` a Set since it must return a Set of the same type.

+Other than type confusion when using the wrong syntax, it went alright.
+It took me about as long to learn how to create and print basic data structures as it took me to write the actual logic.
+But this is after spilling out many functional versions, especially grinding out the Haskell version.

+I used taureg-mode in emacs.

+Performance was disappointing.
+I've turned on optimizations by installing and using the `4.10.2+flambda` compiler.
+It's 3x faster than the default `ocamlc` runtime, but it's still half as fast as python.